srujanpanuganti/Dots-and-Boxes-Reinforcement-Learning/README.md

 2x2 Random Agent folder has the implementation of the game for 2x2 grid with a random agent.
 By running the test.py you can see the results

 3x3 Random Agent folder has the implementation of the game for 3x3 grid with a random agent.
 By running the test.py you can see the results

+neural_network.py is the neural network implemented for function approximation

+All the results are included and updated in the report_1.pdf